tikenn/kinome_toolbox/README.md

 ## Web Toolbox

+This toolbox is avaliable at: (http://toolbox.kinomecore.com) unfortunately for now you must be inside of UAB's network in order to gain access to the data.
+This will be changed soon.

 ### Default Functions and Packages

 Every page in this enviornment will have the following standard packages loaded in: